WIC: Food Package

 Research shows that child and adult participants are already getting enough juice in their diet, and the amounts in the old food packages were more than the recommended daily limit.

-The final changes add 6 ounces of fish in cans or pouches to food packages for children (ages 1-4), which aligns with recommendations that children should eat 1-1.7 ounces of low mercury fish per day.
+We've added 6 ounces of fish in cans or pouches to food packages for children (ages 1–4), which aligns with recommendations that children should eat 1–1.7 ounces of low mercury fish per day.
+Tips to redeem 6 oz of fish:

-The final changes also add 10 ounces of fish in cans or pouches to food packages for pregnant and postpartum clients, and 15 ounces for partially breastfeeding clients.
-The amount for fully breastfeeding clients has been adjusted from 30 to 20 ounces.
+We've also added 10 ounces of fish in cans or pouches to food packages for pregnant and postpartum people, and 15 ounces for partially breastfeeding people.
+The amount for fully breastfeeding people has been adjusted from 30 to 20 ounces.